 An example of how naturopathy differs from allopathic (doctors) might be seen looking at a case of someone suffering from osteoarthritis in their hands.
 The allopathic view might be to look at inflammation in the hands and the use of anti-inflammatory medication or pain killers.
 A naturopathic view would be to look at systemic inflammation, the role of digestive health, food intolerances, over acidity of the body and look at diet overall.
 Herbs or supplements may be used to clean the blood, improve circulation, reduce inflammation and diet may be adjusted.

-The latest developments in this area are genetic testing, which looks an individual’s genetic predisposition to certain types of disease.
+The latest developments in this area are genetic testing, which looks at an individual’s genetic predisposition to certain types of disease.
 This allows for personalised tailoring of well-being solutions in order to best maintain healthy ageing.